Chemistry and the Scientific Method | General Chemistry 1

 5.100 x 103 has 4 significant figures

-Numbers that can be counted exactly are considered exact numbers.
-They have no limit to their precision (may be treated as having an infinite number of significant figures) and do not limit the number of significant figures in a calculated result
+Exact numbers are quantities that can be counted or defined exactly, such as the number of objects.
+They have an infinite number of significant figures and do not limit the number of significant figures in a calculated result.

 10 persons in a room ⇒ exact number ⇒ infinite number of significant figures